From the Idea to successful Cooperation - New Impulses for the Region

 The former special structure at our university with two courses of the more practically oriented course of studies HS I and the more scientifically oriented course of studies HS II as well as the different research studies offered advantageous prerequisites.

 The concept was regionally and cross-regionally accepted.
-After almost 30 years, ZESS can look back on a history with impressing innovations and has meanwhile reached an internationally recognized top position in some fields of sensorics.
+After more than 30 years, ZESS can look back on a history with impressing innovations and has meanwhile reached an internationally recognized top position in some fields of sensorics.
 Exceptionally many and successful projects as well as the high qualification of its graduates are the balance of an extraordinary success story.

 We want in this sense that the success of the past is our incentive for the future that we are not ' tired ' and the policy stays with us!